kensiprell/ktorio.github.io/quickstart/guides/ssl.md

     jrcs/letsencrypt-nginx-proxy-companion
 ```

-* `--restart=always` as NGINX image, to restart on boot.
+* `--restart=always` Nginx image should restart on boot
-* `--network=reverse-proxy` it need to be on the same network as the NGINX proxy container to communicate with it.
+* `--network=reverse-proxy` needs to be on the same network as the Nginx proxy container to communicate with it
-* `--volumes-from nginx` it makes accessible the same volumes as the NGINX container so it can write the `.well-known` challenge inside `/usr/share/nginx/html`.
+* `--volumes-from nginx` makes the same volumes accessible as the Nginx container so it can write the `.well-known` challenge inside `/usr/share/nginx/html`
-* `-v certs:rw` it requires write access to write the private key and certificates to be available from NGINX.
+* `-v certs:rw` requires write access to write the private key and certificates to be available from Nginx
-* `-v /var/run/docker.sock` requires access to docker events and introspection to determine which certificates to request.
+* `-v /var/run/docker.sock` requires access to Docker events and introspection to determine which certificates to request

-### Creating a service
+### Creating a Service

-Now we have NGINX and Let's Encrypt companion configured so they will automatically reverse-proxy your websites and
-request and serve certificates for them based on the environment variables `VIRTUAL_HOST`, `VIRTUAL_PORT` and `LETSENCRYPT_HOST`, `LETSENCRYPT_EMAIL`.
+Now we have Nginx and the Let's Encrypt companion configured so they will automatically reverse-proxy your websites and request and serve certificates for them based on the environment variables `VIRTUAL_HOST`, `VIRTUAL_PORT`, `LETSENCRYPT_HOST`, and `LETSENCRYPT_EMAIL`.

 Using docker-compose, you can create a `docker-compose.yml` file (without additional services) that could look like this: